coderGuy1234/JamDrop/README.md

 <h2><b>Dependencies</b></h2>

-JamDrop requires no code dependicies but does require a window.
+JamDrop requires no code dependencies but does require a window.

 <h2><b>Documentation</b></h2>